tModLoader/tModLoader/patches/tModLoader/Terraria/release_extras/DedicatedServerUtils/README.md

 ### Installing tModLoader
 #### SteamCMD (recommended)
 1. Ensure SteamCMD is installed and on your PATH.
 You can install SteamCMD from your package manager or [Valve's Wiki](https://developer.valvesoftware.com/wiki/SteamCMD).
+If your distribution cannot install SteamCMD the standard way, download it manually and pass in `steamcmdpath` to the management script.
 2. Run `./manage-tModLoaderServer.sh install --username your_steam_username` and enter any password/2fa if necessary. tModLoader will install to the `server` directory in your installation folder.

 #### GitHub